Habib Haddad: Career

-Haddad is currently the president and managing director of the E14 Fund that invests in spin-offs from MIT such as Formlabs, Affectiva, Soofa, TulipSystems and others.
+Haddad is currently the president and managing director of the E14 Fund that invests in spin-offs from MIT.

-In 2004, Haddad was a founding engineer at an image based modeling software company Mok3 (now Everyscape) as a venture backed spinoff from MIT CSAIL, where he served until 2005 and joined ATI as a senior software engineer.
+In 2004, he became a founding engineer at Mok3 (later Everyscape), an image-based modeling software company spun out of MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL).
+He remained with the company until 2005, after which he joined ATI Technologies as a senior software engineer, working on its first GPU driver prior to ATI’s acquisition by Advanced Micro Devices (AMD).

+In 2007, Haddad founded Yamli, which introduced a probabilistic language model focused on transliteration and became one of the early interactive natural-language-processing web platforms.
+Yamli was acquired by Yahoo! in 2012.

+From 2012 to 2016, he served as the founding chief executive officer of Wamda, a regional platform of programs and networks supporting entrepreneurship across the Middle East and North Africa with investments that include Careem and LittleBits.

+Activism

 In 2006, he founded Relief Lebanon to support relief efforts during the 2006 war in Lebanon.
 The grass root effort was featured by the "101 Stories to Tell" initiative by the UNDP in February 2009.

-In 2007, Haddad founded Yamli, the leading Arabic transliteration and smart search engine (Patent issued on Method and system for adaptive transliteration US 20090144049 A1).
-In 2012, Yahoo! acquired a license to Yamli's technologies.
-Yamli has been praised for empowering and re-energizing the Arabic language online.

 In 2009, Haddad along with two other Middle East technology entrepreneurs, founded, YallaStartup, a non-governmental organization that aims to foster early stage entrepreneurship and startup creation.
 It was one of the first support organizations for MENA Entrepreneurs.

 In 2011 he co-created Alive.in, a website that brought 1000 volunteers to transcribe and translate voicemails from the Egyptian protesters after the government shutdown of the internet.
 He started the company when Google and Twitter launched a project to allow people to leave a voice mail that will be then put on Twitter, Haddad came up with an idea to crowd source translation of those voices in real time from Arabic to other languages.